realA10001986/Time-Circuits-Display/README.md

 ### Trigger a time travel on other devices

 Upon a time travel, the TCD can send the message "TIMETRAVEL" to topic bttf/tcd/pub.
 This can be used to control other props wirelessly, such as Flux Capacitor, SID, etc. The timing is identical to the wired protocol, see [here](#controlling-other-props).
 TIMETRAVEL is sent when IO14 goes high, ie with a lead time (ETTO LEAD) of 5 seconds.
+REENTRY is sent when the re-entry sequence starts (ie when IO14 goes low).

 ### Setup